alexmacarthur/macarthur-me-next/_posts/2021-11-23-conditionally-rendering-templates-in-rails/index.md

 If you're not that familiar with GitHub's [view_component](https://github.com/github/view_component) gem, check it out.
 It toutes some pretty sick advantages — performance, testability, and encapsulation, to mention a few.

 Unfortunately, conditionally rendering different templates with ViewComponents is a little more complicated than with Action View.
 As far as my digging through the code & documentation went, there's neither (yet) a public API for controlling where `.erb` templates are searched, nor a blessed means of dictating which template should be rendered for a given component.
-Regardless, it's possible to pull off.
+Regardless, it's possible to pull off for my specific use case.
 Here's the approach I took:

 ### An Example Component